reportportal/docs/src/md/src/WorkWithReports/OperationsUnderLaunches.md

 2. Select required launches by click on their checkboxes.

-3. Expand 'Actions' list
+3. Expand the 'Actions' list

-4. Select "Compare" option.
+4. Select the "Compare" option.

 5. The system shows a window where a widget with bars is displayed, reflecting the Passed/Failed/Skipped and Product Bug/Automation Bug/System Issue/To Investigate test items.

 >**Note:**
-Launches can be compare on 'Launches' page and not on 'Debug' page.
+Launches can be compared on the 'Launches' page and not on the 'Debug' page.

 [ ![Image](Images/userGuide/manageLaunches/compare_launches.png) ](https://youtu.be/1MjgTxbRH5c)

 ### Move launches to Debug

-The "Debug" section is used to hide incorrect launches from CUSTOMER view.
+The "Debug" section is used to hide incorrect launches from the CUSTOMER view.

 Permission: Next users are able to move launches to "Debug"/"Launches" mode: